 We’re slightly biased when it comes to our love for KB, as this Franco-Australian coffeeshop is so close to the office it’s pretty much become a second home.
 Situated at the top of the endlessly tasty Rue de Martyrs, this cosy café serves coffee, fresh juices and teas as well as delicious homemade cakes and a popular brunch on the weekend.
 It’s usually packed with freelancers, so getting a seat can sometimes be a little tricky, although they switch off the WIFI on the weekends to make space for the actually-there-to-eat crowd.
 The large terrace is also unbeatable for people watching on a sunny day.

 One of the many coffeeshops in the Canal St Martin area, Blackburn has a Brooklyn-cool vibe with white tiled walls and stacks of trendy magazines for your perusal.
 The staff are friendly, the WIFi is fast and we’ve never had trouble finding a table.
 Food-wise they serve a range of savoury dishes and some delicious homemade cakes, as well as coffee from Lomi.

 Little Loustic will always occupy a special place in our hearts as the coffeeshop we discovered on our first official day in Paris, and also where we made our first Parisian friends after being pushed onto their table by a rather assertive waitress.
 While we can’t guarantee that you’ll always serendipitously make pals here, the cosy corner at the back of the cafe with squishy seats and big tables is the perfect place to while away a few hours with a laptop or a book.
-The WIFI is good, and

 Update: Sadly now closed!